310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 But… I don’t know how I feel about depicting the hero, who should be a perfectly righteous existence for children, as being tainted with evil.

-Of course, evil Kamen Riders, evil Ultramen, and various others alike already do exist, I’m well aware that they’re popular.
+Of course, evil Kamen Riders, evil Ultramen, and various others alike already do exist, and I’m well aware that they’re popular.

 But what the kids — No, what *I* want to see are cool, virtuous heroes.
 {% endbubble %}